Tramway Live Cams

 As well as its tramway, Debrecen, Hungary, has a two route trolleybus system running around 40 vehicles.
 This is a streaming camera, belonging to Ibolya Kitlei, which shows Árpád Tér where the trolleybuses pass.
 The camera should be on-line from 8.30 a.m. to midnight (local time), but is sometimes dead.

-Viewed from the tourist office, this is the Victoria Pier Terminus of the horse tramway in Douglas, Isle of Man (summertime service only).
+From the camera page of the Manx Department of Infrastructure select "Sea Terminal".
+Viewed from the tourist office, this is the Victoria Pier Terminus of the horse tramway in Loch Promanade.
+Douglas, Isle of Man (summertime service only).
 The horses are regularly seen being walked round the tram.
-The page automatically updates every 15 seconds.
+The page automatically updates.
 Our photo shows a horse car departing in the background behind Douglas's preserved AEC Regent III bus No.64 (KMN 835) of 1949, which happened to be passing by.

 This traffic camera shows Mayor Street in Dublin, Ireland, at the junction of Guild Street.
 The Luas tramway in the northern section of the city runs here.
 The image updates every 10-12 minutes, but you will need to reload the picture.

 Here is Milan (Milano) in Italy.
 It shows a road junction junction, looking north along Corso Buenos Aires with Via Lazzaro Palazzi on the left and Via Melzo on the right.
 Trams cross the junction every few minutes.
 There's a tram stop on the right and trams going to the left can often see them waiting there.
 The image updates every 30 seconds, but you need to use refresh on your browser.